industrial-edge/jupyter-notebook-with-gpu/README.md

 - Moreover, we make the standard volumes `publish` and `cfg-data` available so that Jupyter notebooks can access them.
 These are needed to get files into and out of the container and to have persistent storage.

-Finally, we obtain the following Docker Compose file:
+Finally, we obtain the following Docker Compose file (see [docker-compose.example.yml](./docker-compose.example.yml)):

 ```yaml
 version: '2.4'